Chain of Correction for Full-text Speech Recognition with Large Language Models: Introduction

-Our previous work~\cite{tang2025full} proposed a novel and comprehensive benchmark specifically designed for generative error correction in full-text documents.
+Our previous work~\cite{tang2025full} proposed a novel benchmark specifically designed for generative error correction in full-text documents.
 This benchmark aimed to thoroughly explore and evaluate the potential of LLMs in identifying and correcting a wide range of errors within full text.
 By full text, we refer to the entire text of a document, such as an article, news report, or conversation transcript.
-This also encompasses error types from punctuation restoration and inverse text normalization (ITN), making the task comprehensive.
+This also covers error types from punctuation restoration and inverse text normalization (ITN), making the task comprehensive.
 Specifically, the work introduced the Chinese Full-text Error Correction Dataset (ChFT) and designed various prompts for error correction with LLMs, among which the JSON output format of error-correction pairs was found to be the most effective, compact, and controllable.
-However, this method still has several limitations, including: 1) incomplete error discovery, as the number of error words identified was not guaranteed; 2) lack of fluency, as correction was applied by replacing the error word with the corrected word, which overlooked the overall fluency of the text; and 3) error confusion, as the method merely identified the errors but not their exact positions, leading to confusion or over-replacement during the correction process.
+However, this method still has several limitations, including: 1) incomplete error discovery, as error words were frequently missed; 2) lack of fluency, as correction was applied by replacing the error word with the corrected word, which overlooked the overall fluency of the text; and 3) error confusion, as the method merely identified the errors but not their exact positions, leading to confusion or over-replacement during the correction process.

-To address these challenges and other limitations of LLMs, this paper proposes the Chain of Correction (CoC) for full-text error correction with LLMs, which corrects errors segment by segment using their pre-recognized text as guidance within a regular multi-turn chat format.
+To address these challenges and other limitations, this paper proposes the Chain of Correction (CoC) for full-text error correction with LLMs, which corrects errors segment by segment using their pre-recognized text as guidance within a regular multi-turn chat format.
 The CoC model also employs the pre-recognized full text as context, enabling the model to be more aware of global semantics and have an overall sketch of the full text.
 Using the open-sourced full-text error correction dataset ChFT, we fine-tune a pre-trained LLM to evaluate its performance with the CoC method.
 We further examine how to establish the correction threshold to balance under-correction and over-rephrasing.
-Additionally, we assess the CoC model's performance with extremely long ASR outputs and explore the potential of using other types of information to guide the error correction process.
+Additionally, we assess the CoC model's performance with extra-long ASR outputs and explore the potential of using other types of information to guide the error correction process.